Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 ### 2. Sublime Text

 [Sublime Text](https://www.sublimetext.com/) is going to be at the top of any list of the best text editors.
-It doesn't have all the advanced features other solutions do, but what it lacks in power, it more than makes up for with its beautiful appearance and overall ease of use.
+It doesn’t have all the advanced features other solutions do, but what it lacks in power, it more than makes up for with its beautiful appearance and overall ease of use.

-> With handy keyboard shortcuts, a Command Palette that you won't be able to live without once you use it and a UX to die for, it’s an absolute pleasure to use.
+> With handy keyboard shortcuts, a Command Palette that you won’t be able to live without once you use it and a UX to die for, it’s an absolute pleasure to use.

 The context-aware auto-completion feature is particularly useful.
 It suggests code based on your text, meaning you can cut down on repetitive typing.
 Add to that an updated Python API, syntax definitions and hyper-fast load times, Sublime Text is hard to go past.